wovo/hwlib/library/readme.md

 (See accompanying file LICENSE_1_0.txt or copy at http://www.boost.org/LICENSE_1_0.txt)

-This directory contains the hwlib sources (.hpp and .cpp files).
+This directory and its subdirectories contain the hwlib sources (.hpp and .cpp files).

-note: hwlib-arduino-due-system-sam3xa.inc is (c) atmel, asf license.
+core:        target- and peripheral- independent parts

-todo/bugs/issues:
+peripheral:  peripheral chips
-- solve warnings with r2d2 trello build
+targets:     target micro-controllers and boards